BJP workers chant before Scindia, ‘toh wicket gira do’

 Toh wicket gira do or take down the wicket was the instant response from the BJP workers, who were indicating that it was time to topple the Kamal Nath led Congress government.

-Scindia after joining the BJP headed to Bhopal accompanied by union minister, Narendra Tomar.
+Scindia after joining the BJP headed to Bhopal accompanied by Union Minister, Narendra Tomar.

 During the meeting, he said whenever the Scindia family has been challenged there were consequences.
 He spoke about his grandmother, Rajmata Vijayaraje Scindia had uninstalled the Congress government in 1967 after she had been slighted.
 He also said that his father Madhav Rao Scindia was wrongly accused in the Hawala scam and how it had its repercussions.